 Baseline emissions are a record of the greenhouse gases that have been produced in the past and were produced prior to the introduction of any strategies to reduce emissions.
 Baseline emissions are the reference point against which emissions reduction can be measured.

 We have made a comprehensive audit of the included scope emissions from this baseline year in order to get a full impression of business as usual.
-Our projections are based on growth of the business which are reflected in our Business-As-Usual CO2e emissions.
+Our projections are based on growth of the business which are reflected in our Business As Usual CO2e emissions.
 We have made these calculations based on our Operational Control over our emissions.

 EMISSIONS